marsender/symfony-assetmapper/README.md

 ![CI](https://github.com/marsender/symfony-assetmapper/workflows/CI/badge.svg)

-This project is a starter webapp with Symfony 7 assetmapper, Tailwind and Sass.
+This project is a starter webapp with Symfony 7 assetmapper, Tailwind, Flowbite and Sass.
 It also contains a Docker github CI.

 References :